 As is the case during the spring with the sakura, Kyoto is one of the most satisfying places in Japan to see autumn colors, no matter what the Kyoto autumn leaves forecast 2023 ends up holding.
-My favorite places in Kyoto to see autumn colors include Arashiyama (Tenryu-ji temple, Okochi Sanso Villa and Iwatayama Monkey Park) as well as Higashiyama temples like Nanzen-ji and Kiyomizu-dera, and more distant temples such as Daigo-ji and Kurama-dera.
+My favorite places in Kyoto to see autumn colors include Arashiyama (Tenryu-ji temple, Okochi Sanso Villa and the entire shoreline of the Katsuura River) as well as Higashiyama temples like Nanzen-ji and Kiyomizu-dera, and more distant temples such as Daigo-ji and Kurama-dera.
 There are also many awesome Kyoto autumn color spots on the periphery of the city, from Tofuku-ji along the Nara Line en route to Fushimi district, to Kurama-dera north of the center.

-Irrespective of whether you plan to visit during autumn Japan 2021 or another year, Kanazawa is one of my favorite places in Japan to enjoy autumn colors.
+Irrespective of whether you plan to visit during autumn Japan 2023 or another year, Kanazawa is one of my favorite places in Japan to enjoy autumn colors.
 As an added bonus?
-It’s just a stone’s throw from the Japanese Alps are a great place to see autumn colors (even if this region is very large, and sees colors change at very different periods throughout).
-If you’re coming during month of October, for example, you might want to visit the Tateyama Kurobe Alpine Route between Toyama and Nagano, Kamikochi Valley near Matsumoto or Nikko north of Tokyo.
-In November, on the other hand, autumn colors along the historical Nakasendo Way will be nearing their peak, as will those in Shirakawago, Takayama and Kanazawa itself (at least toward the end of the month).
+It’s just a stone’s throw from the Japanese Alps, which are bounded by Nagano on the other side.
+If you’re coming to this region during the month of October, you might want to visit the Tateyama Kurobe Alpine Route near Toyama or Kamikochi Valley near Matsumoto.
+In November, on the other hand, autumn colors along the historical Nakasendo Trail will be nearing their peak, as will those in Shirakawago, Takayama and Kanazawa itself (at least toward the end of the month).

 Hokkaido and Tohoku

 Japan’s northernmost reaches see their leaves change earlier—which is to say, in line with when many places in North America and Europe experience autumn.
-If you’re planning an October autumn trip to Japan, therefore, it makes sense either to visit Hokkaido or Tohoku, which comprises the northern half-dozen prefectures of Honshu island.
+If you’re planning an October or early November autumn trip to Japan, therefore, it makes sense either to visit Hokkaido or Tohoku, which comprises the northern half-dozen prefectures of Honshu island.
 Some of my personal favorite spots in these regions for autumn colors include Lake Towada and Oirase Stream, both in Aomori prefecture, as well as Yamadera temple in Yamagata and Ouchi-juku village in Fukushima.
 If you’ll only have time to visit Japan during the earlier part of the season, Hokkaido autumn 2023 is your best bet for seeing leaves!

 When Does Japan’s Autumn Foliage Usually Peak?

-- Late September: Hokkaido and far northern Tohoku
+- Late September: Hokkaido and high-altitude Tohoku destinations

-- Early-to-Mid October: Tateyama Kurobe Alpine Route; Tohoku’s Yamagata and Akita prefectures
+- Early-to-Mid October: Tateyama Kurobe Alpine Route; Tohoku’s Aomori prefecture

-- Mid-to-Late November: Kanazawa; Kansai; most of Shikoku; most of Kyushu; San’in
+- Mid-to-Late November: Kanazawa; Kansai; Setouchi; most of Shikoku; most of Kyushu; San’in

-- Early December: Tokyo and southern Kyushu and Shikoku
+- Early December: Tokyo and southern Kyushu, plus Shikoku

-Is it Too Early to Plan a Japan Autumn Itinerary for 2022?
+Is it Too Early to Plan a Japan Autumn Itinerary?